archfirst/manage-my-money-server-deprecated/README.md

     /domain
     /infrastructure
     /public
-    /server.js
 ```

-The `server` folder contains the source for the RESTful server. `server.js` is the startup script.
-Below this you will find various folders that arrange the application into logical layers as suggested by the [Hexagonal architecture](http://alistair.cockburn.us/Hexagonal+architecture) (a.k.a. the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/)):
+The server folder contains sub-folders that arrange the application into logical layers as suggested by the [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) (a.k.a. the [Onion Architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/)):

-- `adapters` is the outermost layer that *adapts* the external world (in this case the incoming HTTP messages) to the application layer.
-This is the layer that provides the RESTful API.
+- `adapters` is the outermost layer that *adapts* interactions from the external world to the application layer.
+Specifically, this layer provides the RESTful API that converts incoming HTTP messages to a format acceptable by the application layer.

-- The `application` layer coordinates application activities such as creation of the domain objects and calling their methods in response to external requests.
+- The `application` layer coordinates high-level activities such as creation of the domain objects and asking them to perform tasks requested by the external world.

-- The `domain` layer encapsulate the state and behavior of the application's business domain.
+- The `domain` layer encapsulate the state and behavior of the business domain.
 It consists of entities and value objects.
 See [this article](https://archfirst.org/domain-driven-design/) for a detailed description of the domain layer.
 We use an Object-Relational Mapping (ORM) tool called [Bookshelf](http://bookshelfjs.org/) to persist our entities to a SQL database.

-- The `infrastructure` folder contains facilities such as initialization and logging that support all layers of the application.
+- The `infrastructure` layer contains common application facilities such as logging and database initialization.

 - The `public` folder contains a simple web page to display the name of the application.
-Since the primary purpose of this server is to expose a RESTful API, we do not expect to add any more functionality to this folder.
+Since the primary purpose of this application is to expose a RESTful API, we do not expect to add any more functionality to this folder.

 ## Tasks